Conflict of interest

 However, to assess a potential conflict of interest, it is useful to ask, for example, "If the student fails an examination and appeals on the grounds of conflict of interest, is there a prima facie case to answer?" or "If the student passes an examination and a faculty member raises concerns about conflict of interest is there a prima facie case to answer?"

-Below are two non-exhaustive lists of situations involving (A) actual and (B) potential for conflict of interest.
+Below are two examples of situations involving (A) actual and (B) potential for conflict of interest.

 Examples of conflict of interest